UM-Applied-Algorithms-Lab/FVS-Apptainer/README.md

 # FVS-Apptainer
-Find Viral Stains inside of an apptainer container
+Find Viral Strains inside of an apptainer container